 Q: As my husband's Alzheimer's disease progresses, I am unable to care for him at home like I did before.
 What is the next step?

-A: You have lots of options to explore.
-You can look at bringing a non-medical (personal sitter) group in to help care for your husband.
+You have lots of options to explore.
+You can look at bringing a non-medical aide (personal sitter/companion) in to help care for your husband.
 Non-medical care is private pay, meaning you can't use insurance to pay for it.
-You can also look at home health care.
+You can also look at home-health care.
 Home care services range from personal care and dressing, mobility assistance, meal preparation, medication management and health care.
 Home health care is not a 24/7 fix, but could free up some of your time.

-If none of these are an option, you can look into a Specialized Alzheimer's assisted living facility.
+If none of these are an option, you can look into specialized Alzheimer's care at an assisted living facility or skilled nursing facility.
+Research the local senior living communities to see if any of them have an Alzheimer's unit, also called memory care, for your husband.
+As cognitive functioning declines, memory care offers a progression of care to include a higher level of supervision and security.
+Medicaid does cover some of the costs of long-term care, but a person must meet many eligibility requirements – and they vary greatly from state to state.
 If your loved one has long-term care insurance, the cost should be covered.
 Otherwise your loved one or the family will have to fund it.

 If your husband is a veteran, he might qualify for Veteran's Aid and Attendance.
 It takes some research on your part, but there is financial aid available for veterans.